mclaughlinliam3/NetTracer3D/nettracer_code/README.md

 If you just want the entire cupy library: pip install nettracer3d[cupy]

 This gui is built from the PyQt6 package and therefore may not function on dockers or virtual envs that are unable to support PyQt6 displays.

-More advanced documentation is coming down the line, but for now please see: https://www.youtube.com/watch?v=cRatn5VTWDY for a video tutorial on using the GUI.
+For a (slightly outdated) video tutorial on using the GUI: https://www.youtube.com/watch?v=cRatn5VTWDY

 NetTracer3D is free to use/fork for academic/nonprofit use so long as citation is provided, and is available for commercial use at a fee (see license file for information).

 NetTracer3D was developed by Liam McLaughlin while working under Dr. Sanjay Jain at Washington University School of Medicine.

--- Version 0.6.9 updates --
+-- Version 0.7.0 Updates --

-1. Adjusted all distance transform-based dilation/radius calculating methods to simply use the already supported scipy.ndimage.distance_transform_edt() sampling parameter to account for differentially scaled axis (previously the image was being resampled but now it no longer will need to do that).

-2. Added new right click option to extract highlighted regions and implant their data onto a separate image or into a new empty image.

-3. General bug fixes and improvements.

-4. Now specifies python 3.11.
+1. Added new function in 'Analyze -> Stats -> Cluster Analysis'
+    * This function allows the user to create a ripley's K or H function to compare the relative clustering of two types of nodes, or of one type of node vs itself.

+2. Added new function in 'Analyze -> Randomize -> Scramble Nodes'
+    * This function randomly rearranges the node (centroids) for comparison with other centroid-using methods, as a possible way to demonstrate non-random behavior.
+    * The randomize menu is likewise new and the 'Generate Equivalent Random Network' method was moved there.

+3. Bug fixes.
+    * Importantly fixed a bug with dt-based dilation not working in 2D, which I had accidentally introduced recently.